The perfect tasty game day appetizer! These Crispy Philly Cheesesteak Wonton Cups are like a cheesesteak eggroll but made bite-sized in cup form!

 The last options is to use Steak-umms (in the freezer aisle) OR deli style roast beef.
 The advantage to using roast beef is that you DO NOT need to cook the it and it's super easy to find.
 Plus, it is very tender so you won't need to worry about tough steak.

-To shave steak yourself, the best way to do this is to pop the steak in the freezer for about 30 minutes or so until it hardens a bit.
+To shave ribeye yourself, you must pop the steak in the freezer for about 30 minutes or so until it hardens a bit.
+This will help tremendously!

 Then take a sharp chef's knife and slice the steak as thinly as possible.
 This replicates what you get from a cheesesteak which helps to keep the meat tender and easier to chew.